mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-15-spring-with-oauth2-theory.md

 #### Obtain an access token - Step 2

-Step 1 is proof that the user authenticated.
+Step 1 is a proof that the user authenticated.

 After the step1, the client will call the AuthSever with the **code(first token)** to get the token(second token).